demidko/service/README.md

 ### Build

-Execute `./gradlew clean test shadowJar`.
-Your jar will be located at `./build/libs`.
+Execute `./gradlew clean build`.
+Your jar will be located at `./build/libs` with `-all.jar` postfix.

 ### Deploy